-Owens was named Captain of the Ohio State track team, the first Black to be so honored.
+Owens was named captain of the Ohio State track team, the first Black to be so honored.
 His success at Ohio State had many thinking that he could be a favorite at the upcoming 1936 Olympic Games in Berlin, Germany, but he still had a lot to accomplish in order to make the team.
-He was set to compete in a Big Ten meet, in Ann Arbor, Michigan on May 25, 1935 when he fell down a flight of stairs and severely injured his back.
-His coach wanted to hold him out of the meet but Jesse got treatment on his back and convinced the coach to let him try to run the 100 yard dash.
-He not only won the race but finished it in 9.4 seconds, tying the world record.
+He was set to compete in a Big Ten meet in Ann Arbor, Michigan on May 25, 1935, when he fell down a flight of stairs and severely injured his back.
+His coach wanted to hold him out of the meet, but Jesse got treatment on his back and convinced the coach to let him try to run the 100-yard dash.
+He not only won the race, but finished it in 9.4 seconds, tying the world record.
 With such a performance, his coach allowed him to compete in the other events.
 He would next attempt the long jump and marked the world record distance (26’, 2.5″) with a handkerchief and then soared past it landing almost six inches farther.
-He followed that by smashing the record in the 220 yard dash in 20.3 seconds.
-Finally he readied himself for the 220 yard hurdles and amazed all in attendance my winning the race and setting a new world record record in that event also.
+He followed that by smashing the record in the 220-yard dash in 20.3 seconds.
+Finally he readied himself for the 220-yard hurdles and amazed all in attendance by winning the race and setting a new world record in that event as well.
 In all, despite his ailing back, he broke three world records and tied one in less than 45 minutes, perhaps the most remarkable feat in amateur track and field history.
 In his junior year at Ohio State, Owens won all 42 events that he entered, including four in the Big Ten Championships, four in the NCAA Championships, two in the AAU Championships and three at the Olympic Trials.